AlessandroPierro/alessandropierro.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc student in Data Science and AI
+role: Graduate student of Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: